safetyAI/ChatSafetyAI/README.md

 ### 10-16-25
 - for SaaS: multimodal moderation model and custom per-category thresholds to minimize false alarms
+- clear custom DB selection when starting new chat

 ### 10-06-25
 - first version of custom database functionality